quarkslab/irma/docs/frontend/uwsgi.rst

     [...]

-Please refer to the documentation of your preferred distribution to install a uwsgi server on it.
+Please refer to the documentation of your preferred distribution to install an uWSGI server on it.

 Configuration
 `````````````

 We provide several template scripts in the ``extras/`` repository located at the
 root of the installation directory.
-Templates for uwsgi are located in
+Templates for uWSGI are located in
 ``extras/uwsgi/``.
-Copy the file to uwsgi ``app-available`` folder.
+Copy the file to uWSGI ``app-available`` folder.

 .. code-block:: bash